-• Housing Rehabilitation-since 2002, the City has administered several owner occupied housing rehabilitation programs.
-These efforts have improved 40 single family homes over that period.
+Housing Rehabilitation-since 2002, the City has administered several owner occupied housing rehabilitation programs.
+These efforts have improved approximately 40 single family homes over that period.
 Continued support for rehabilitation programs in both the owner and renter occupied categories is needed; as these efforts improve existing housing stock and make strides toward improved energy efficiency in the community.
+In 2016, the City will pursue additional program funding and implement program delivery as resources allow.

 Action Responsible Party Timeframe Cost

-Support current and future rehabilitation City, DAD, Local Partners Ongoing Variable
+Support and implement housing City, DAD, Local Partners Ongoing Variable

-programs
+rehabilitation programs

-• Flex Housing-is a concept that was re-introduced during the current comprehensive development plan update process.
-It involves planned unit developments of mid-density housing that is cost effective for individuals to access and improve over time.
+• Flex Housing-is a concept that involves planned developments of mid-density housing that is cost effective for individuals to access and improve over time.
 The concept provides for single-family housing units with a minimum finished living space, unfinished living space for future expansion, paved off-street parking facilities (driveway), minimum landscaping requirements, and a detached garage facility that can be built during initial construction or added over time.